 As required by accreditation standards, each course proposal submitted to the Curriculum Committee must document one or more course student learning outcomes (CSLOs), and each program proposal must document one or more program student learning outcomes (PSLOs).
-As a good practice, the Curriculum Committee recommends a minimum of three CSLOs for transferable courses to help document the rigor expected for such courses.
+As a good practice, the Curriculum Committee recommends a minimum of three CSLOs for transferable courses to help document the academic rigor expected for such courses.
 The language of CSLOs and PSLOs must be consistent with the language documented in TracDat or other such SLO repository as may be adopted by Ventura College or the VCCCD.
 The Curriculum Committee may appoint one or more members to review each program and course proposal to ensure consistency between the CMS and the SLO repository.
-This is considered an essential part of the technical review process; if the Curriculum Committee is notified by either the Technical Review and Prerequisites Workgroup Chair or the SLO repository, then it should postpone approving the applicable curriculum until the originating department corrects the discrepancy.
+This is considered an essential part of the technical review process; if the Curriculum Committee is notified by either the Technical Review and Prerequisites Workgroup Chair or the SLO representative(s) that there is a discrepancy between the CMS SLOs and the information in the SLO repository, then it should postpone approving the applicable curriculum until the originating department corrects the discrepancy.